-Sonia Collins, CD(DONA), CLC is what some may call a "birth junkie".
+Sonia is what some may call a "birth junkie".
 She worked as a community based doula providing free doula services to teen moms for 3 years, and transitioned to becoming a private doula in 2013.
 Sonia has her birth doula certification through DONA international, is a certified lactation counselor and is the Program Director of Chicago Volunteer Doulas.
 Sonia's vision is to be able to provide affordable childbirth education and doula services in a way that allows partners to work as a team in order to make informed decisions during labor, delivery and beyond!

 (in alphabetical order)

-Kaja Lundevall is a labor and delivery nurse and doula, a graduate of Seattle University with a Bachelor of Arts in Liberal Studies and a minor in Non-profit Leadership, and Global African Studies.
-She is currently a graduate student at Marquette University studying midwifery.
+Kaja is an OB nurse, doula, and nurse home visitor.
+A graduate of Marquette University with a masters in midwifery.
+Along with a Seattle University alumni with a Bachelor of Arts in Liberal Studies and a minor in Non-profit Leadership, and Global African Studies.
 She has been volunteering with CVD since the fall of 2010.
-In her free time Kaja enjoys taking on private doula clients for births and postpartum work.
-Kaja lives in Highwood with her family, and in enjoys walking her dogs, biking, yoga, and gardening.
+Kaja lives in Colorado with her family and enjoys spending time with her daughter along with biking, hiking, skiing, yoga, and gardening.